Space Monkeys

 The Space Monkeys are an English alternative band, formed in Middleton, Greater Manchester in 1995.
 The band consisted of Richard McNevin-Duff, Tony Pipes, Dom Morrison and Chas Morrison.
 After working with the band for a number years, Neil Walsh (guitar and keyboards) later joined the band.

 The band were signed to Factory Records / Factory Too in the UK and Interscope Records in the US.
 They were often compared to baggy and acid house music.
-They split up in 2000.
+They split up in 2000 but reformed in 2015.
+Since reuniting they have performed regularly and released new material, including the studio album Modern Actions and the archival collection Potions of Peace (Factory Demos 1995–1999).

 Overview

 They released their album, The Daddy of Them All, on 4 November 1997.
 The single "Sugar Cane" from this album reached 58 on the Billboard chart.
 The single edit remix of the song was frequently played on American radio in place of the LP version and is available as a separate CD single.
 The music video for this single was the second video from famed photographer David LaChapelle and featured hip hop legends Rock Steady Crew.
 The band toured the US and Europe with Smash Mouth and Third Eye Blind.
 The song "Drug Soup" was recorded especially for and features in the soundtrack of the Gwyneth Paltrow movie Sliding Doors.

 The band went on to record a second album, Escape from the 20th Century, which included tracks produced by legendary hip hop producer Prince Paul.
 However, due to the collapse of Factory Records and other problems, the album was shelved and remained unreleased until 2013.
 The band disbanded in 2000.
 McNevin-Duff, Pipes and Walsh went on to release an EP under the guise of "Munki", and Chas Morrison joined avant-garde drum and bass group RSL.